Uruguay beats Brazil 4-2 on penalties after scoreless draw, advances to Copa America semifinals

 Brazil played without Real Madrid star Vinícius Júnior, who watched from the stands under suspension after accumulating two yellow cards.
 The Seleção already are without Neymar, who hasn’t played since tearing a knee ligament last fall during Brazil’s loss to Uruguay in a World Cup qualifier.

-That victory was Uruguay's first over Brazil in 13 meetings since 2001, but famed coach Marcelo Bielsa's Uruguay has now beaten Brazil in back-to-back matches for the first time since 1992.
+That victory was Uruguay's first over Brazil in 13 meetings since 2001, but Bielsa's group has now beaten Brazil in back-to-back matches for the first time since 1992.

+Endrick made his first career start in place of Vinícius Júnior, but the 17-year-old phenomenon headed to Real Madrid later this month couldn’t shake Brazil from its offensive funk.
+Except for a 4-1 win over overmatched Paraguay, Brazil scored one combined goal and earned just one victory in its other three Copa America matches — and the Seleção is headed home despite never trailing in the tournament.

+“There were positives in every match,” coach Dorival Júnior said through an interpreter.
+“It’s only natural after a match like this one that something we’d consider positive is ruled out.
+I’m aware of that.
+We didn’t perform at a high technical level, but I don’t throw out any of the matches.
+There was dedication, fighting spirit.
+It was always a courageous team.
+I believe we had more positives than negatives.
+The fact we didn’t seize (the opportunity) despite outnumbering (Uruguay) will be analyzed.”